wombleton/gitlaw-nz/acts/D/Domestic Violence Act 1995.md

         *   (iii) as is permitted under any special condition of the protection order; or

-        *   (iv) as is necessary for the purposes of attending a family group conference within the meaning of [section 2][227] of the Children, Young Persons, and Their Families Act 1989\.
+        *   (iv) as is necessary for the purposes of attending a family group conference within the meaning of [section 2][228] of the Children, Young Persons, and Their Families Act 1989; or

+        *   (v) as is necessary for the purposes of attending a settlement conference convened under [section 46Q][229] of the Care of Children Act 2004\.